We moved this page here - if you were not automatically redirected, please go to the newer version.

 electronically stamped in your passport (e-visa).
 The cost will vary depending on the type, but for a simple tourist visa it is a small fee (about 20AUD) -

 apply on-line.
 New Zealand and most of the rest of the Pacific is visa free

 (the cost is getting there!) with the major exception of Nauru.

 Middle East and North Africa: Within the Gulf

-States and North Africa visa are normally easy or not
+States and North Africa visas are normally easy or not

 required.
 The key exceptions are Saudi Arabia (very tricky if not

-transit or for religious reasons), Iran, and Libya plus Syria due to
+transit or for religious reasons), Iran, and Libya plus Syria due the

 visa is best achieved with an 'authorisation code' letter.
 For an easier

 ride, it's best to contact an agency such as